RespectKnowledge/FetReg---Placental-Vessel-Segmentation-in-Fetoscopy/README.md

 # https://www.synapse.org/#!Synapse:syn25313156/wiki/609152

-step1: split dataset into training and validation using random cross validation approach.
+step1: Split dataset into training and validation using random cross validation approach.
 I have also provided csv files for 5-k fold.

 setp2: Please check the DataLoader_Vis for data visualization and batch-processing

 step3: Define the model

-step4: train and validate the model
+step4: Train and validate the model

 step5: Predict the ensmeble model and apply test time augmentation